Toddler Toys: Water and Sand Tables

 Toys to Add to a Sand Table

-Bury small toys for your child to discover (plastic dinosaurs)
+- Bury small toys for your child to discover and have them "excavate" plastic dinosaurs

 Use lots of descriptive words when playing with your child to reinforce colors and size.

 Patterns, Sorting and Classifying (Algebra and Functions)